linanwx/huawei2024/README.md

 # Server Cluster Management Optimization

-This repository contains our solution to Huawei Ireland Research Center's Tech Arena 2024 competition, specifically addressing the server cluster management model problem.
+This repository contains our solution for the Huawei Ireland Research Center's Tech Arena 2024 competition, where we achieved first place in the algorithm section of the server cluster management model problem, significantly outperforming the second place.
+However, due to a lack of emphasis on the PPT and presentation, we finished third overall in the final competition.

 ## Problem Description